AubsUK/aubs-blocklist-importer/README.md

 Tue 26 Jul 22:39:48 BST 2022:  ================================================================================
 ```

-An unsuccessful manual run would look like this:
+An unsuccessful manual run, with a successful restore would look like this:
+- Pretty similar to the successful run.
+- Testing removed 5 IPs from the filtered download [20068] --> [20063]; doesn't match the live list [20063].
+- Rebuilds IPtable and IPset config for the chain.
+- Imports the list and confirms it matches the last known good.
 ```
 me@server:/path/to/MyScripts/aubs-blocklist-importer$ sudo ./aubs-blocklist-importer.sh
 Tue 26 Jul 23:25:25 BST 2022:  ================================================================================